bevyengine/bevy-website/content/learn/book/development-practices/fast-compiles.md

 weight = 1
 +++

 The previous chapters have focused on how to add and organize your code, but now we need to run it!
-Doing so involves compiling your project via `cargo run`, which invokes the Rust Compiler.
-However, compile times can be quite long as (by default) the Rust Compiler will statically link all of the crates that your project and Bevy depend on.
+Doing so involves running `cargo run`, which invokes the [Rust Compiler](https://doc.rust-lang.org/rustc/what-is-rustc.html) to compile and build your project.
+However, compile times can be quite long using the Rust Compiler's default settings.
 Thankfully we have several methods that can speed compile time up.

+## Linking Optimizations

+The Rust Compiler takes your source code turns it into binary code, either as a library to be used in other projects or as a standalone executable program. **Linking** is a major part of the compilation process.
+During this stage all program files, libraries, and external dependencies are collected and assembled for your project's code to access.
+By default the Rust Compiler will **statically** link your project, meaning that all code (including external dependency code) is placed inside your project executable.

-## Dynamic Linking
+### Dynamic Linking

+In contrast to static linking, **dynamic** linking creates references to any shared libraries instead of repeatedly copying them.
+These references are loaded into memory at runtime and results in smaller binary sizes.
 This is the most impactful compilation time decrease!

 You can compile `bevy` as dynamic library, preventing it from having to be statically linked each time you rebuild your project.
 You can enable this with the `dynamic_linking` feature flag.

 ```sh